ComputationalRadiationPhysics/picongpu/INSTALL.rst

    :alt: overview of PIConGPU library dependencies

    Overview of inter-library dependencies for parallel execution of PIConGPU on a typical HPC system.
 Due to common binary incompatibilities between compilers, MPI and boost versions, we recommend to organize software with a version-aware package manager such as `spack <https://github.com/spack/spack>`_ and to deploy a hierarchical module system such as `lmod <https://github.com/TACC/Lmod>`_.
-   An Lmod example setup can be found `here <https://github.com/ComputationalRadiationPhysics/compileNode>`_.

 Requirements
 ------------